-Accordingly, this selection process seeks an architect-led multi-disciplinary design team to deliver the £25 – 30 million (construction value) project.
+Accordingly, this selection process sought an architect-led multi-disciplinary design team to deliver the £25 – 30 million (construction value) project.
 The project will be phased over five years, with an initial phase timed to deliver by May 2024.

 To enter, design teams were required to read the Design Brief and the Conditions, fill out an online form and upload documents detailing their company information, proposed team composition and relevant experience.
-Please note, the deadline for stage one submissions has now passed.

 The first stage of the competition attracted entries from 55 international teams.
 From these submissions, six teams were shortlisted in April 2021.